 - Track when people open messages and when they respond

-- Send campaigns with confirmation features built in so you are notified when someone opens and confirms they’ve received your content
+- Send campaigns with confirmation features built-in, so you are notified when someone opens your content

 - Create messages and track responses to determine what type of content receives the most feedback

 Ultimately, HR analytics make up a huge part of the overall state of your business and its employee participation.
-Use these to your advantage, and you will succeed in improving the productivity and longevity of your company.
+Use these to your advantage, and you will succeed in improving your employees’ productivity, satisfaction, and loyalty.